CVE-2026-9961

 Remediation

-Proactive Monitoring: Review endpoint security logs for anomalous browser behavior or unexpected process crashes that may indicate exploitation attempts.
+Proactive Monitoring: Review endpoint security logs for signs of anomalous memory usage or unauthorized process execution associated with the Chrome process.

 Exploitation status